oskarssylwan/webshop/README.md

 # Web Shop Demo
-Web shop demo for a fictitious clothing brand
+Web shop demo for a fictitious clothing brand.
+This demo was built years ago at the start of my career.

 ## Getting started with development
 **Requirements**